THE AFFILIATE MARKETING PRIMER

 7 - SETTING UP AN AFFILIATE PROGRAM (Part 1 of 3):

+I'm directing these comments to individual entrepreneurs and small businesses, as you may have surmised - many of whom will have started out as affiliates themselves.
 We'll soon get to affiliate program software and the nitty-gritty of setting up affiliate programs.
-First, I hope that you've read through the rest of the primer...
+First, though, I want to make sure that if you're not an experienced affiliate you've read through the rest of the primer and thought about certain related things...

 The initial section, "What's Affiliate Marketing All About?", gives an overview of why the targeted marketing that can be achieved via affiliates is to a company's benefit.
 No doubt one of the reasons you want to start an affiliate program is that you like the idea of paying for the result instead of paying for the ad.
 This equates to greater profit!

-I read that six million people born from 1961-1981 have started their own businesses, representing about 80% of new American enterprises...
-It's a good guess that a large proportion of these are web-based businesses. ...Then there are all the other countries' web-based businesses.
+I read several years ago now that six million people born from 1961-1981 have started their own businesses, representing about 80% of new American enterprises...
+It's a good guess that a large proportion of these are web-based businesses. ...Then there are all the web-based businesses that younger, raised-on-the-web folks are operating, and all the other countries' web-based businesses.

-Add to this the estimate that plenty of websites offer affiliate programs that garner up to 70% of their profits.
+Add to this the estimate that plenty of websites offer affiliate programs that garner up to 70% of their profits (and some up to 100%).

 ...Maybe these figures give you an idea of how much you might have to gain from making the effort to "do it right"!